[

 "url": "/blog/2026/03/31/ticked-html-app/",

-"content": "Table of Contents What Ticked Does Core Features Technical Advantages Potential Use Cases How to Get Started Important Note on Data Persistence Key Takeaways Conclusion What Ticked Does Ticked gives you two seamless tabs: Log for quick timestamped entries and Processes for multi-stage workflow tracking.
-Every change auto-saves to your browser’s localStorage.
+"content": "Table of Contents What Ticked Does Core Features Architecture &amp; How It Works Technical Advantages Configuration &amp; Settings Potential Use Cases How to Get Started Important Note on Data Persistence Troubleshooting &amp; Pitfalls Key Takeaways Conclusion Sources What Ticked Does Ticked gives you two seamless tabs: Log for quick timestamped entries and Processes for multi-stage workflow tracking.
+Every change auto-saves to your browser’s localStorage[3].
 Your data stays on your device, works completely offline, and never leaves your machine.
 At its core, the Log tab lets you press a button or hit Enter to instantly log the current timestamp like a traditional logbook.
 This simple one-action capture is particularly helpful for real-time time tracking, habit logging, event documentation, or quick personal journaling—eliminating friction so you can record exactly when something happens without extra steps or apps.
+Live at ticked.ranzlappen.com — open it and it is ready immediately, no sign-up required.
 Core Features Dual Tabs for Flexibility Switch instantly between Log (quick notes and custom-timestamped entries) and Processes (full workflow tracking).
 Checkpoint &amp; Stage Tracking Create processes, add dynamic checkpoints with names, due dates, comments, and notifications.
 Progress updates via a visual horizontal timeline.
-Smart Filters &amp; Sorting For Log: All / Auto-logged / Custom / Edited.
-For Processes: All / Edited / Overdue.
-Combine with search, date pickers, and sort by time or name.
-Timeline &amp; List...",
+Smart Filters &amp; Sorting For Log: All /...",

 "date": "2026-03-31",